 We offer online education programs on our website www.koolearn.com.
-As of May 31, 2009, approximately 5.3 million users had registered accounts with us, giving them access to free informational content on our website.
-In our fiscal year ended May 31, 2009, we had approximately 176,000 users that paid for additional access to our specialized education programs.
+As of May 31, 2010, approximately 6 million users had registered accounts with us, giving them access to free informational content on our website.
+In our fiscal year ended May 31, 2010, we had approximately 301,000 users that paid for additional access to our specialized education programs.
 These users purchase pre-paid cards that give them the right to use our paid content for a specific period of time or for specific courses.
 Course fees for our online courses range from RMB10 to RMB5,000 per course.

-We currently offer approximately 600 online courses in language training courses, test preparation courses, professional certification courses, and business knowledge and skills training courses in the areas of accounting, legal, management and others.
+We currently offer approximately 1,200 online courses including language training courses, test preparation courses, professional certification courses, and business knowledge and skills training courses in the areas of accounting, legal, management and others.
 Our typical online courses last for 30 hours and each session normally lasts 15 minutes or less.
 We have live interactive online courses as well as courses that allow students to view replays of pre-recorded lectures.
-In June 2008, we entered into an agreement with Coca-Cola (China) Beverages Ltd. to jointly develop an e-learning platform offering vocational training to Coca-Cola system employees in China through our Koolearn.com online platform.
-Our Koolearn.com online learning management system allow Coca-Cola management and human resource professionals to evaluate employees' knowledge in specific subject areas and assess their progress throughout the course.
-As of May 31, 2009, approximately 5,300 users in 12 Coca-Cola plants had used this training platform.

 Our online courses are particularly attractive to students who need the flexibility to prepare at any time of the day or night and on short notice.
 Our online tools provide more flexibility by offering our students the ability to choose their best and most convenient way of learning as they experience our programs.